 The District was created by the citizens of Nolan County through election in November, 2002.
-The current officers are John Adams, Jr., chairman; Archie Hunter, vice-chairman; Randall Bankhead, Secretary-Treasurer.
-Other Board members include Lance Hall, Alton Pyburn, Randy Petty, Thomas Saunders, Henry Ortega, and Jeff Howard.
+The current officers are Randall Bankhead, chairman; Henry Ortega, Jr., vice-chairman; John Adams, Jr., Secretary-Treasurer.
+Other Board members include Alton Pyburn, Arthur Bixler, Archie Hunter, Larry Black, Mark Morrow and Al Edwards.
 Directors are elected from Nolan County Commissioner's precincts, with a member from an incorporated area and an unincorporated area within each of the four precincts.
 Additionally, one director is elected as an at-large position from the entire county.
 The Wes-Tex Groundwater Conservation District has the same real extent as that of Nolan County, Texas.
 The county has a diverse economy, with energy, agriculture and industry all represented.
 Livestock operations include cattle, sheep, goats, and hogs.
 Crops include cotton, sorghum, wheat, hay, pecans, and some fruits and vegetables.
 One of the major industries is United States Gypsum, which began operations in Nolan County in 1924.
 Wind energy has recently become a major economic force in the county, with several large wind fields constructed since 2000.
 Oil and gas production have been a part of Nolan County for several decades.
 Lone Star Industries has been a major economic force since 1950.
+Texas State

-Texas State Technical College in Sweetwater is a vocational training facility that opened in 1970.
+Technical College in Sweetwater is a vocational training facility that opened in 1970.
 Communities in the county include Sweetwater, Roscoe, Blackwell, Maryneal, and Nolan-Divide.
 The largest tourist attraction is the Sweetwater Rattlesnake Roundup held in March of each year.